 An estimated 60% of service providers in targeted facilities have incorporated user feedback mechanisms

-The grant is at its early stages and lessons will be added as they become available.
-However, the design of this grant benefitted from the experience of UGTT in cooperating with the government as the largest CSO in Tunisia.
+The design of this grant benefitted from the experience of UGTT in cooperating with the government as the largest CSO in Tunisia.
 In 2012, UGTT signed a “Social Contract” with the Tunisian Government to work to foster an environment for cooperation between citizens and government authorities.
 Below are more lessons learned from the Tunisian project thus far: